k-tahiro/kindle-notice-board/README.md

 # kindle-notice-board
-Make your kindle a notice-board.
+Make your kindle a notice-board with AWS.